Splitting fields and general differential Galois theory: Ideals of tensor products

-for appropriate $s$ and $C$.
-As in the previous theorem we can assume that $C$ is a simple differentially finitely generated algebra.
-Hence from statement~\ref{surjstate} it follows that $C\cdot B$ is locally simple.
-Therefore proposition~\cite[chapter~III, sec.~10, prop.~7(b)]{Kl} guaranties that $B$ is simple. \end{proof}
+for some $s$ and $C$.
+As in Theorem~\ref{atomic}, $C$ can be considered to be a simple differentially finitely generated $K$-algebra.
+Then Proposition~\ref{surjstate} guarantees that $C\cdot B$ is locally simple, and therefore Proposition~7(b) in \textsection~10 of Ch.~III in~\cite{Kl} guarantees that the algebra $B$ is locally simple. \end{proof}